pydio/pydio-sync-java/README.md

 ### Rsync & Rdiff

-We the network delta minimisation relies on the Librsync project (LGPL), the source can be found on Sourceforge : https://sourceforge.net/projects/librsync/
+The network delta minimisation relies on the Librsync project (LGPL), the source can be found on Sourceforge : https://sourceforge.net/projects/librsync/

 ### Quartz Scheduler